Scalingo/documentation/src/_posts/languages/nodejs/2000-01-01-angularjs.md

 index: 4
 ---

 AngularJS applications can be hosted on Scalingo.
-It requires some specific instructions as usually the application generate static files during the deployment.
-And these files requires a web server to be served to your clients.
+It requires some specific instructions as usually the application generates static files during the deployment.
+And these files require a web server to be served to your clients.

 Deploying an AngularJS application requires to use the [Multi Buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}).
 It will be used to generate the static files using Node.js during the deployment, and run a Nginx to serve the generated files.